-Documentation is need to use an API properly.
-It's important, but it takes a lot of time to write, easily gets out of sync with the code, and requires effort to publish.
+Documentation is required to use an API properly.
+It's important, but it takes a time to write, easily gets out of sync with the code, and requires effort to publish.

 Not with Sherpa.
 Of course, you still need to write documentation.
-But it is kept right with your code, making it easy to keep up to date.
-And you don't need a separate tool to generate documentation.
-Or setups to serve the documentation.
+But it is kept right with your code, easy to keep up to date.
+You don't need complicated tools to generate documentation and host documentation.
 That's all provided automatically by the sherpa library for your programming language.

 An example of sherpa documentation can be found at: